History of the New York Mets: 1994 strike-shortened season

 The following season was filled with some bright spots, but there was still trouble for the franchise, and for the team's franchise player.
-Gooden, who had a 3–4 record with a 6.31 ERA in the final year of his contract with the team, shocked not only New York sports fans, but baseball fans around the country by testing positive for cocaine and was suspended by Major League Baseball for 60 days.
+Gooden, who had a 3–4 record with a 6.31 ERA in the final year of his contract with the team, tested positive for cocaine and was suspended by Major League Baseball for 60 days.
 Shortly after he began serving his suspension for the positive drug test, it was announced that he had again tested positive for cocaine and was now being suspended by Major League Baseball for one year, thus ending his Mets career and nearly his life.
 The day after receiving the second suspension, Gooden's then-wife, Monica, found him in his bedroom with a loaded gun to his head.
 Gooden was the last remaining link from the 1986 World Series-winning Mets team.

-Still, the 1994 season saw some promise for the troubled Mets, as first baseman Rico Brogna and second baseman Jeff Kent became fan favorites with their solid glove work and potential 20–25 home run power, Bonilla started to become the player the Mets expected, and a healthy Saberhagen, along with promising young starter Bobby Jones and John Franco, helped the Mets pitching staff along.
+Still, the 1994 season saw some promise for the Mets, as first baseman Rico Brogna and second baseman Jeff Kent became fan favorites with their solid glove work and potential 20–25 home run power, Bonilla performed to the expectations of the Mets, and a healthy Saberhagen, along with young starter Bobby Jones and John Franco, helped the Mets pitching staff along.
 In the strike-shortened 1994 season the Mets were in 3rd place behind first-place Montreal and Atlanta when the season ended on August 12.

-1995–1997: Working Their Way Back
+1995–1997: Working their way back

 1995 season

 When the strike finally ended in 1995, the Mets finally showed some promise again, finishing in 2nd place (but still 6 games under .500) behind eventual World Series champion Atlanta.

 The 1995 season marked the emergence of pitchers Bill Pulsipher, Jason Isringhausen, and Paul Wilson.
 The trio were dubbed Generation K, a group of talented young hurlers who were destined to bring the Mets into greatness, much like Tom Seaver, Jerry Koosman and Nolan Ryan did in the 1960s.
 However, all three players succumbed to injury, preventing them from reaching their full potential.
 Of the three of them, only Isringhausen would accomplish much of significance in the majors, but as a reliever, eventually reaching 300 career saves.